SuperMax Roll-Down Hurricane Shutters

 Hurricane Protection Systems from CHPXL

-SuperMax roll-down hurricane system protecting a large lanai in a Florida gated community
+SuperMax roll-down hurricane system on a large Florida opening

 SuperMax Roll-Down System

-Our premier Kevlar-reinforced roll-down shutter.
-Essential Building–oriented impact performance, engineered for extreme wind pressure and wind-swept flooding on openings up to 384 inches.
+Kevlar-reinforced roll-down shutter with Essential Building–oriented impact performance for openings up to 384".

 Learn about SuperMax »